BEST IDEAS AND BETTER TIPS

 Our old life was destroyed in one moment.

 And just like everybody else...
 We never thought it would happen to us.

 We'd just returned from a wet camping holiday.
-I felt unwell.
-Our tent was drying out on the driveway.
-I was making dirty clothes into piles from opened suitcases spread across the floor ready to wash.
-The place was a mess.
-And I needed to shop because we had no bread, milk or fresh food in the house for the kids to eat.
+Our sprawled tent was drying on the driveway.
+I was making piles of dirty clothes from opened suitcases on the floor, ready to wash.
+It was a mess.
+We had no fresh food: not even bread or milk.

-Then in amongst the chaos a mate brought my husband home from the surf.
+Then in amongst this chaos, a mate brought my husband home from the surf.
 He'd been injured.

 My husband was deemed legally blind and remained so for many years.

 And like some of you are going through at the moment, for the first time, I lined up in the Centrelink queue.
 I still can't explain how desperate I felt.

 After being in phone cues for over an hour-and-a-half each time, and then standing in lines with other desperate people, I was told they couldn't help us.